-This handbook is primarily of concern to undergraduate students in the Faculty of Medicine and aims to provide in convenient form information concerning the Faculty, the requirements for the degrees of Bachelor of Medicine, Bachelor of Surgery, Bachelor of Medical Science and the subject matter of the different courses offered.
+This handbook is primarily of concern to undergraduate students in the Faculty of Medicine and aims to provide in convenient form information concerning the Faculty, the requirements for the degrees of Bachelor of Medicine, Bachelor of Surgery, Bachelor of Medical Science, and the Combined Science and Medical Course and the subject matter of the different courses offered.

 An endeavour has been made to provide answers to those problems which students are most likely to encounter.
-It is Important that each student in the Faculty becomes well acquainted with the information presented here.
+It is important that each student in the Faculty becomes well acquainted with the information presented here.
 If problems remain unanswered enquiries may be referred to the Faculty office, which is situated on the corner of Botany and High Streets.